heinerigel/romy_website/content/pages/publications.md

 Authors: Heiner Igel

 ### 2016
-Tanimoto, T., Hadziioannou, C., Igel, H., Wassermann, J., Schreiber, U., Gebauer, A., and Chow, B., **Seasonal variations in the Rayleigh-to-Love wave ratio in the secondary microseism by co-located ring laser and seismograph**, JGR, submitted
+Tanimoto, T., Hadziioannou, C., Igel, H., Wassermann, J., Schreiber, U., Gebauer, A., and Chow, B., **Seasonal variations in the Rayleigh-to-Love wave ratio in the secondary microseism by co-located ring laser and seismograph**, JGR, doi: [10.1002/2016JB012885](http://onlinelibrary.wiley.com/doi/10.1002/2016JB012885/full).
 ###
 Igel, H., **Computational Seismology: A Practical Introduction**, Oxford University Press (to appear in 2016, with some exercises related to rotational seismology)
 ###
 Donner, S., Bernauer, M., Igel, H., **Inversion for seismic moment tensors combining translational and rotational ground motions**, Geophys.
-J. Int., submitted
+J. Int., in review.
 ###
 Wassermann, J., Wieteck, A., Hadziioannou, C.,and Igel, H., **Towards a Single Station Approach for Microzonation: Using Vertical Rotation
 Rate to Estimate Love-Wave Dispersion Curves and Direction Finding**, Bull.
 Seis.
 Soc.
-Amer., submitted.
+Amer., in press.

 ### 2015